Newton hearing

 A Newton hearing or inquiry is a legal procedure in English law originating in the early 1980s, used where the two sides offer such conflicting evidence that a judge sitting alone (that is, without a jury) tries to ascertain which party is telling the truth.
-It is generally used when a defendant pleads guilty to an offence (as in R v Newton itself), but factual issues (relating, for example, to the appropriate sentence) need to be resolved between the prosecution and defence.
+It is generally used when a defendant pleads guilty to an offence (as in R v Newton itself), but factual issues (which might have an impact, for example, on the appropriate sentence) need to be resolved between the prosecution and defence.

+Allocution is the equivalent in other common law jurisdictions including the United States.